nicolaswalcker/NicolasWalcker/README.md

 # Hello folks! 👋

-Im a frontend on [UpCities](https://upcities.app).
-I am currently working on projects focused on citizens and the evolution of smart cities.
+I'm a frontend developer at [Olik](https://olik.com.br/), building solutions focused on insurance companies and other cool things of that nature.

-I'm also creating some interesting things, like [contentcraft](https://contentcraft.pro/) and [bicos](https://bicos.me) and I'm really enjoying learning about indie hacking and that world.

 👉 You can get to know me better by checking out [my website](https://nicolaswalcker.com), where I write about some things that interest me.